Baldur's Gate (video game)

-Baldur's Gate is a fantasy role-playing video game that was developed by BioWare and published in 1998 by Interplay Entertainment.
+Baldur's Gate is a role-playing video game that was developed by BioWare and published in 1998 by Interplay Entertainment.
 It is the first game in the Baldur's Gate series and takes place in the Forgotten Realms, a high fantasy campaign setting, using a modified version of the Advanced Dungeons & Dragons (AD&D) 2nd edition rules.
 It was the first game to use the Infinity Engine for its graphics, with Interplay using the engine for other Forgotten Realms-licensed games, including the Icewind Dale series and Planescape: Torment.
 The game's story focuses on a player-made character who travels across the Sword Coast alongside a party of companions.

-The game received critical acclaim following its release and was credited for revitalizing computer role-playing games.
-An expansion pack was released entitled Tales of the Sword Coast, as was a sequel entitled Baldur's Gate II: Shadows of Amn, which later received its own expansion called Throne of Bhaal.
-An enhanced version of the Infinity Engine was later created as part of Beamdog's remake entitled Baldur's Gate: Enhanced Edition, the first new release in the franchise in nearly nine years.
+The game received critical acclaim and was credited for revitalizing computer role-playing games.
+An expansion pack was released titled Tales of the Sword Coast, as was a sequel, Baldur's Gate II: Shadows of Amn.
+An enhanced version of the Infinity Engine was later created as part of Beamdog's remake Baldur's Gate: Enhanced Edition, the first new release in the franchise in nearly nine years.
+The original Baldur's Gate continues to be referenced as a point of inspiration in many modern role-playing games, and is often cited as one of the best video games ever made.
+In 2023, Larian Studios released the third installment, Baldur's Gate 3.